eabaron/eabaron.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Nuclear Physics Theory, Stony Brook University, 1985
+* Ph.D in Nuclear Physics, Stony Brook University, 1985
 * M.A. in Physics, Stony Brook University, 1983
 * B.A. in Physics, Univ. of Pennsylvania, 1980